softwareTesting123/DinoDroid/README.md

 ```

-Two trained models (train 32 apps for each) can be used directly to test.
+Two trained models (train 32 apps for each) can be used directly to and run testing by copying one of them into /model.

 One is [here](https://drive.google.com/file/d/1GzWX9OeAC4vnuMyHA6eBq3yOSShhRoFX/view?usp=sharing).